 Also, more studies on the clinical and histological features of APD are still needed to enlighten the etiopathogenesis of this condition as the current literature remains poor and centers on case reports or small case series.

-The optimal approach to addressing this rare condition involves a multidisciplinary team approach consisting of physicians, mid-level providers (NPs and PAs), nurses (particularly with specialty training in dermatological care) and pharmacists; this approach to caring for these patients will yield the best results.
+The optimal approach to addressing this rare condition involves an interprofessional team approach consisting of physicians, mid-level providers (NPs and PAs), nurses (particularly with specialty training in dermatological care) and pharmacists; this approach to caring for these patients will yield the best results.
 [Level V]

 |||Kyrle's Disease in a Patient with Delusions of Parasitosis., Tampa M,Sârbu MI,Matei C,Mihăilă DE,Potecă TD,Georgescu SR,, Romanian journal of internal medicine = Revue roumaine de medecine interne, 2016 Jan-Mar [PubMed PMID: 27141573]|